 Students must bring their own laptop.
 There is wi-fi access in the guest house.
 Time to do research online will be built into the schedule as needed.
-Internet is fastest in the mornings and evenings.

 HCI has recently bought a 4 in 1 printer/ scanner and it is located in the office room at the MTU (Medical Testing unit).
 It is available for all your scanning / printing requirements.